 And now, the moment you have been waiting for:

 The Monster Flyback Driver !

 Tired of measly sparks?
 This flyback driver is for you then!
 To allow higher voltage inputs and bigger power outputs, get a separate 12-16V DC supply (a few watt transformer, e.g.) for the NE555 oscillator part.
-I do not suggest using a stabiliser like 7812, LM3xx’s since they are prone to the strong EMI this machine generates, and you do not want to fry the 555 chip with excessive voltage spikes… Then, substitute the “IRF5x0” transistor for a better type with at least 200V Udss and low Rds(on), i.e. IRFP250, IRFP460 or similar.
-Change the heatsink and the resonant capacitor if needed (a 330n-680n 250V AC MKT/MKP is enough), disconnect the primary winding which went to the positive pole of the previous supply and you are good to go!
+I do not suggest using a stabiliser like 7812, LM3xx’s since they are prone to the strong EMI this machine generates, and you do not want to fry the 555 chip with excessive voltage spikes… Then, substitute the “IRF5x0” transistor for a better type with at least 200V Uds and low Rds(on), i.e. IRFP250, IRFP460 or similar.
+Change the heatsink and the resonant capacitor if needed (a 330n-680n 250V AC MKT/MKP is enough), then connect the primary coil to at least 20 volts rectified d.c., and you are good to go!

 I have given the nickname “Monster” to my second flyback driver based on this topology, because when you switch it on, all hell breaks loose.
 High-pitched whine, strong hiss and vast amounts of ozone are produced, high voltage wires are moving on their own, nasty static charges build up on everything conductive, strong ionic wind and corona discharge are felt even 0.5m far from the anode wire, some serious EMI is sent back to the mains: speakers buzz and hiss violently, ADSL router loses connection at times….These are just a few signs that the machine is alive and kicking.

-When properly tuned, this topology draws between 4 to 8 amps at load, in a supply voltage range of 18 up to 30 volts, excluding the first example of my driver, which drew 3 amps and had been constructed for low power emphasis in mind.
+When properly tuned, this topology draws between 3 to 8 amps on load, in a supply voltage range of 18 up to 2 volts, excluding the first example of my driver, which drew 3 amps and had been constructed for low power emphasis in mind.